hjuntan/tp/docs/DeveloperGuide.md

 Step 4.
 The `LogicManager` calls the `execute` method in `ScheduleCommand`.

 Step 5.
-The `execute` method in `ScheduleCommand` executes and calls `Model#getFilteredPersonList()` to get a list of person in the address book and filter to find the relevant person with the given `nusId`.
+The `execute` method in `ScheduleCommand` executes and calls `Model#getFilteredPersonList()` to get a list of person in the address book and filter to find the relevant person with the given `NUSID`.

 Step 6. `Model#setPerson()` is called to update the schedule for that person.